In This Section

 - Water is the best lubricant; 1-2 litres a day is essential.

 - Your gut health is also improved with foods that are high in water as well as natural fibre.
 This includes all fruits, many vegetables and salad crops.

-- High fibre foods that are especially good at providing “grip” for the bowel wall include Organic Linseeds and many other nuts and seeds.
+- High fibre foods that are especially good at providing “grip” for the bowel wall include linseeds and many other nuts and seeds.
 Ideally all of these should be pre-soaked and you should chew them well.